Alfredo Volpi

 Alfredo Volpi (April 14, 1896 – May 28, 1988), was a prominent painter of the artistic and cultural Brazilian modernist movement.
-He was born in Lucca, Italy but, less than two years later, he was brought by his parents to São Paulo, Brazil, became a Brazilian citizen, and lived for the majority of his life.
+He was born in Lucca, Italy but, less than two years later, he was brought by his parents to São Paulo, Brazil, became a Brazilian citizen, and lived there for the majority of his life.
 He was one of the most important artists of the so-called Grupo Santa Helena, formed in the 1930s with Francisco Rebolo, Clóvis Graciano, Mario Zanini, Fulvio Pennacchi, and others.

 Early period

 Volpi was a self-taught painter, producing his first naturalist painting in 1914 at the age of twelve.
 Although his first paintings could resemble, in some way, those of expressionist artists, (an early influence was the Brazilian landscape painter Ernesto de Fiori).
 Mogi das Cruzes, a landscape painted for a patron in 1939, is a representative work of this period.
 He soon focused into a most peculiar style, using geometric abstract forms and switching from oil paint to tempera.
 Volpi's first one-man exhibition was held at the Itá Gallery in São Paulo in 1944.